 How important is internet connectivity for my topic ( High / Medium / Low)?
 Justify your answer using examples of how a computer is used to perform a task related to your application.

+What’s most important is the speed and stability of your connection to the game server, not how fast it can

+download data.
+Online games require very little data when transmitting and receiving data (though patching is another matter).The reason you want higher speeds is for ease of use when doing other things.

 CPU Processor Chip

 What speed of CPU Chip do you require?
 (High / Medium / Basic)

+A clock speed of 3.5 GHz to 4.0 GHz is generally considered a good clock speed for gaming but it’s more important to have good single thread performance.

 Provide an example of a high speed CPU using the list of suppliers provided in the appendix.
 List the Model Number, Price, and Vendor Source.
 Also list its main features